 Situated within a major research university with state-of-the-art facilities, the Knowlton School provides a unique environment for innovative design research and critical inquiry.
-The Knowlton School enjoys the resources of the university and a metropolitan area of approximately two million people with easy access to a number of other metropolitan areas.
+The Knowlton School enjoys the resources of the university and a metropolitan area of approximately two million people with easy access to several other metropolitan areas.

-Candidates should contact Doug Sershen at firstname.lastname@example.org for instructions on how to submit applications electronically in pdf format.
-Materials should include a letter of interest, a one page proposal of the residency project, a curriculum vitae, a portfolio of creative work/scholarship (30 pages maximum), and the names and contact information of three references.
+Candidates should contact Catrena Collins at email@example.com for instructions on how to submit applications electronically in PDF format.
+Materials should include a letter of interest, a one- page proposal of the fellowship project, a curriculum vitae, a portfolio of creative work/scholarship (30 pages maximum), and the names and contact information of three references.

 The College of Engineering is interested in candidates who will contribute to diversity and equal opportunity in higher education through their scholarship, instruction, and outreach.
 In the cover letter, describe experiences, current interests or activities, and/or future goals that promote a climate that values diversity and inclusion in one or more of these areas.